open-space-collective/open-space-toolkit-physics/test/OpenSpaceToolkit/Physics/Coordinate/Frame/Providers/Transforms/README.md

 ## STK

-STK file have been generated following these steps:
+STK files have been generated following these steps:

 1. Create a scenario (make sure it covers the time window that includes the transformation period you want to generate)
 2. Right click on the scenario -> `Report & Graph Manager`